 - Spot weaknesses in the performance of your campaigns and take action to improve it

-We organise your email reporting into account reports and campaign reports.
-Both of these reports include statistics about who's received your campaign (delivery) and what your recipients have done with them (engagement and interaction).
+We organise your email reporting into the email dashboard and individual email reports.
+Both of these include statistics about who's received your campaigns (delivery) and what your recipients have done with them (engagement and interaction).

 If more information is available for a statistic, a link to the full report appears when you mouse over it.

-The 'Account reports' overview tells the collective story of all of your campaigns by adding together all of their the statistics.
+The Email dashboard tells the collective story of all of your campaigns by adding together all of their the statistics.

-All statistics in account reports are aggregated up until the previous day.
+All statistics on the email dashboard are aggregated up until the previous day.
 The current day in which you're viewing account reports isn't aggregated.
 Therefore it doesn't include any real-time data, whereas campaign reports do.

-Among other actions, you can do the following with your account reports:
+Among other actions, you can do the following with your email dashboard: